Robert Ley: Labour Front head

 Hitler had no sympathy with the syndicalist tendencies of the NSBO, and in January 1934 a new Law for the Ordering of National Labour effectively suppressed independent working-class factory organisations, even Nazi ones, and put questions of wages and conditions in the hands of the Trustees of Labour (Treuhänder der Arbeit), dominated by the employers.
 Around this time Muchow died in a tavern brawl and Ley's control over the DAF was re-established.
 The NSBO was completely suppressed and the DAF became little more than an arm of the state for the more efficient deployment and disciplining of labour to serve the needs of the regime, particularly its massive expansion of the arms industry.

-As head of the Labour Front, Ley invited Edward, Duke of Windsor, and Wallis, Duchess of Windsor, to conduct a tour of Germany in 1937, months after Edward had abdicated the British throne.
+As head of the Labour Front, Ley invited Prince Edward, Duke of Windsor, and Wallis, Duchess of Windsor, to conduct a tour of Germany in 1937, months after Edward had abdicated the British throne.
 Ley served as their host and their personal chaperone.
 During the visit, Ley's alcoholism was noticed, and at one point he crashed the Windsors' car into a gate.

 Once his power was established, Ley began to abuse it in a way that was conspicuous even by the standards of the Nazi regime.
 On top of his generous salaries as DAF head, Reichsorganisationsleiter, and Reichstag deputy, he pocketed the large profits of the Westdeutscher Beobachter, and freely embezzled DAF funds for his personal use.
 By 1938 he owned a luxurious estate near Cologne, a string of villas in other cities, a fleet of cars, a private railway carriage and a large art collection.
 He increasingly devoted his time to "womanising and heavy drinking, both of which often led to embarrassing scenes in public."

-On 29 December 1942 his second wife Inge Ursula Spilcker (1916–1942) shot herself after a drunken brawl.
+On 29 December 1942 his second wife Inga Ursula Spilcker (1916–1942) shot herself after a drunken brawl.
 Ley's subordinates took their lead from him, and the DAF became a notorious centre of corruption, all paid for with the compulsory dues paid by German workers.
 One historian says: "The DAF quickly began to gain a reputation as perhaps the most corrupt of all the major institutions of the Third Reich.
 For this, Ley himself had to shoulder a large part of the blame."